Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Diet

-Coyote The coyote does most of its hunting alone and at night.
+CoyoteThe coyote does most of its hunting alone and at night.
 It is primarily carnivorous.
-Most of its diet is made up of mammals, but it also will eat birds and snakes.
+Most of its diet is made up of mammals, but it also eats birds and snakes.
 It prefers to eat fresh kill, but it will eat carrion.
-In the fall and winter, the coyote often eats fruits, vegetables and berries.
+In the fall and winter, the coyote often eats fruits, vegetables, and berries.

 CoyoteWhen hunting small prey like mice, the coyote stands still with its legs stiff and then pounces on its prey.
 When hunting larger prey like deer, coyotes hunt in packs.
-One or more coyote chase the deer while the others wait, then the next group will pick up the chase.
+One or more coyote chases the deer while the others wait; then the next group will pick up the chase.
 Working in teams like this the coyote can tire the deer out, making it easier to kill.
 Coyotes also often follow badgers and catch animals that pop out of the burrow the badger is digging.

 Lifecycle

 CoyoteThe coyote mates between February and April.
 The female may mate with more than one male.
-Two months after mating, the female gives birth to between one and nineteen pups.
-The average litter size is usually around six.
+Two months after mating, the female gives birth to between 1-6 pups.
+The average litter size is usually around 6 pups.
 The pups are born blind and with floppy ears.
-They open their eyes in about ten days.
+They open their eyes in about 10 days.
 The male coyote hunts for food for the female.
 She then regurgitates the food for her pups.
-The pups begin to come out of their den when they are about three to four weeks old.
-They are weaned when they are about a month old.
-Once they are fully weaned, both parents feed the pups regurgitated food.
-Male pups leave their mother when they are between six and nine months old.
-Female pups stay with their mother's pack.
-Male and female coyotes pair off and mate for several years.

 Behavior

 CoyoteThe coyote is a very vocal animal.
-It has a number of vocalizations including barks, growls, yips, whines and howls.
+It has a number of vocalizations including barks, growls, yips, whines, and howls.
 It uses a long howl to let other members of the pack know where it is.
 It uses short barks to warn of danger.
 When a pack of coyotes is welcoming a member into the pack, the coyotes yip.
 Other vocalizations include growls when establishing dominance, whining and whimpering when males and females are establishing bonds, and high-pitched barks to summon puppies.